Tanz0rz/haxe-fmod/README.md

 From now on, your `Master.bank` and `Master.strings.bank` files should be built in a folder found at `assets/fmod/Desktop` (the Desktop folder is created by FMOD Studio).

-**FMOD Studio Scripts:**
+**Constants generation:**

-Check out the [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) folder in this repo to learn how to set up FMOD Studio to generate a Haxe constants file (`.hx`) that can be used to reference your Music and SFX in code without using strings.
+Run `haxelib run haxefmod generate` after building banks to generate Haxe constants for your events, buses, VCAs, snapshots, and parameters (see [Generating Constants](#generating-constants)).
+The old FMOD Studio-side [fmod-scripts](https://github.com/Tanz0rz/haxe-fmod/tree/master/fmod-scripts) approach is deprecated.

 **FMOD Studio Live Update:**